 A wider and more diverse group of patients and families will have the confidence to manage their long-term conditions.
 Studies and public health data shows it is often people from BME groups, and people with low health literacy who do not access group self-management programmes.
 Our programme uses tools which have been co-produced with stakeholders from these groups, and self-management support is tailored to align with the needs of more individuals.

-We have delivered self-management training since 2008 reaching more than 120 different teams in health and social care, trained over 2000 practitioners, using Bridges with more than 15,000 people with stroke, brain injury and other long term conditions.
+We have delivered self-management training since 2008 - reaching more than 260 teams in health and social care, training over 5,800 practitioners who have gone on to use Bridges with more than 25,000 people with stroke, brain injury and other long term conditions.

-We have carried out more than 20 different research and service improvement projects since 2008 and published and presented our work in many different health and social care conferences across the UK, New Zealand, Australia, and the US.
+We have carried out more than 25 different research and service improvement projects since 2008, our work is widely published, we continue to present in many different health and social care conferences worldwide.